geudde/attic-chest/pages/02.season-1/10.meeting-10/08.roberto-1/docs.md

 Knowing you favoured by the Muses
 Besides, if other proof without
 Your ode sublime would banish doubt
-Thro’ Aether when you proudly rode
+Thro’ aether when you proudly rode
 And nearly reached great Jove’s abode
 You viewed the space thro’ which you’d flown
 On worlds innumerous looking down
 Your Muse disdained less high employment
-And sang of Gods and Gods’ enjoyment
+And sang of gods and gods’ enjoyment

 The Genii of the Attic Chest